customweb/jtwig-form/README.md

 jtwig-form
 ==========
-This library provides some addons for the [Jtwig template engine](http://jtwig.org/) to build forms.
+This library provides addons for the [Jtwig template engine](http://jtwig.org/) to build forms.
 It provides an easy integration with the Spring framework.

 ## Installation ##
 The project contains a Maven .pom file to include all depencendies.